kixxauth/iou/README.md

 // and the Error you passed into reject() will get passed to die(). readmePromise.then(printText, die);

-// We can improve this even more:
+// We can improve this even more.
+By passing console.log as the success

-readmePromise.then(console.log, die);

-// By passing console.log as the success handler, we don't even need our
+// handler, we don't even need our printText() function. readmePromise.then(console.log, die);
-// printText() function.
 ```

 Promises become super powerful in JavaScript when we need to compose a series